luttje/gmod-experiment-redux/plugins/leaderboards/web/README.md

-# 🕹 Experiment Leaderboards
+# 🕹 Experiment Leaderboards: 'Heroes of the Epoch'

 Backend for the Experiment gamemode to communicate metrics to.
 This project will then display the metrics on the leaderboards.
+The leaderboards are named 'Heroes of the Epoch'.

 ## 🚀 Getting Started